Beliavsky/Fortran-Tools/README.md

 [mkhelper](https://github.com/skosukhin/mkhelper): collection of utilities to be used with GNU Autoconf and GNU Make for building Fortran projects, by skosukhin

+[pyfpm](https://github.com/awvwgk/pyfpm): provides a pydantic model of the fpm package manifest format used in the Fortran package manager, by Sebastian Ehlert

 [run-fortran](https://github.com/lycantropos/run-fortran): sorts Fortran files based on modules definitions and usages, by lycantropos

 [xmake](https://github.com/xmake-io/xmake): lightweight cross-platform build utility based on Lua.
 It uses xmake.lua to maintain project builds.
 The two Fortran compilers supported are gfortran and ifort.